codacy/pulse-user-docs/docs/metrics/accelerate-wip.md

 -   **Comments:** number of comments of the pull request.
 Comments include inline pull request comments and conversation comments.
 -   **Time stale:** number of days since the pull request had the last interaction.
 -   **Changes:** number of lines of code changed by the pull request.

+## See also

+-   Report data to Pulse using the [GitHub integration](../one-click-integrations/github-integration.md)